 Fall 2021 Time Slot Battles: Dramas, Comedies & Competitions Face Off

 For example, will dancing or singing win Monday nights with Dancing With the Stars and The Voice both at 8/7c?
 Which procedural will be victorious Wednesdays at 10/9c: Chicago P.D. or the return of CSI with Vegas?
-Will Shondaland’s Station 19 and Grey’s Anatomy beat one of Dick Wolf‘s takeovers (Law & Orders on Thursdays)?
+How will Grey’s Anatomy and Law & Order: SVU do facing off once again?
 What will a night and time change mean for the long-running NCIS?